EDUCATION, DISTINCTIONS & HONOURS

 SELECTED BOOK CHAPTERS

 Thompson, Cheryl.
 “Brand Advertising in Contrast in the 1970s: Selling Race and Culture Through Beer.”
 In Canada’s 19th Century Black Press: Roots and Trajectories of Exceptional Communication and Intellectual Activism, edited by Claudine Bonner, Nina Reid-Maroney, and Boulou Ebanda de B'béri.
-Toronto: University of Toronto Press. (forthcoming)
+Toronto: University of Toronto Press. (in-press)

 Thompson, Cheryl.
 “Contrast and Share: Reading Black Lives in Black Photojournalism in 1970s 'Multicultural' Toronto.”
 In Call and Response-ability: Black Canadian Works of Art and the Politics of Relation, edited by Karina Vernon and Winfried Siemerling.
 Montreal-Kingston: Mcgill-Queen's University Press (in-press)